Why is the ice melting so fast? – DW – 05/10/2023

 Glaciers covered in rock and dirt tend to melt faster than cleaner ice because the dark matter absorbs more energy from the sun.

-These stones and rocks can heat up as high as 40 degrees Celsius in high elevations, researchers say.
+These stones and rocks can heat up to temperatures as hot as 40 degrees Celsius in high elevations, researchers say.

 When the ice melts as a result, it can lead to broader glacial meltdown.